AwantikaTiwari13/Work-Wagon/README.md

 ## 👤 About Me

-This project was developed by Awantika Tiwari.
+This project was developed by Awantika Tiwari along with Shashwat Tiwari.
 Connect with me:

 * **GitHub**: [AwantikaTiwari13](https://github.com/AwantikaTiwari13)
 * **LinkedIn**: [Awantika Tiwari](https://www.linkedin.com/in/awantika-tiwari-aa6b97263/)